HiveMinds/AE4872-Satellite-Orbit-Determination/README.md

   3. Selected `PDFLatex` and `View PDF` (see next pic)

+  3.a Press `f2`,`f11` to compile the bibliography, followed by `f2` to include the bibliography in the report.
+Then:

   4. Press `f6` to compile the pdf. (left triangle in pic below)

   ![1](./HowToUseTexMaker/3.png)